PTC is pleased to announce our intensive unit for 2018, 'Communicating for Ministry in a Distracted World.'

 The Problem of Distraction Due to Electronic/Social Media

 How the Culture of Distraction Should Inform Sermon Preparation

 Can't view the timetable?
 Click here for a printer friendly pdf version.

-This unit is available to attend for audit, or can be taken for credit towards a degree at any ACT affiliated college.
+This unit is available to attend for personal development, or can be taken for credit towards a degree at any ACT affiliated college.

 The unit is approved to teach at the undergraduate, graduate and post-graduate level.

 - Graduate: PC689i